ieris19/ierislib/GIT.md

 ### Naming Convention

 Git branches can be named anything really.
-However, in order to stay consistent a convention must be established:
+However, in order to stay consistent, a convention must be established:

 **Main Branch**
-The branch where the most up to date, stable and approved code lives is called "prime", it is named such because, like prime numbers, it cannot be divided, and it is the base of all other branches
+The branch where the most up to date, stable and approved code lives is called "prime", it is named such because, like prime numbers, and it is the base of all other branches

 **Branching Changes**
 Branches where new changes are taking place should follow this pattern:
 *{module-affected}/{overarching-branch-goal}*
 This pattern ensures the context is always clear.
 As far as the contents, the module name should match the artifactId of the module being modified, while the overarching goal should define a general direction for the branch.
-For example, commons/2.0.0 could be a good branch name if the goal was to completely rewrite the commons module, or for example, ieris-log/exception-handling would be a branch that aims to modify/improve/create exception handling in the ieris-log module
+For example, commons/2.0.0 could be a good branch name if the goal was to completely rewrite the common module, or for example, ieris-log/exception-handling would be a branch that aims to modify/improve/create exception handling in the ieris-log module

 Additionally, for non-module specific changes, another descriptive scope should be used.
 A short list of the commonly recurring scopes is as follows

 - **document/** for those branches that only modified documents
 - **maven/** for those branches that work on dependencies and/or maven infrastructure
 - **hotfix/** for those branches that include minute changes or urgent bugfixes

-Consider breaking th overarching goal into further categories if necessary such as document/ieris-log/javadoc for example
+Consider breaking the overarching goal into further categories if necessary, such as document/ieris-log/javadoc, for example

 ## Releases

 The word release can mean multiple things depending on the context:

 * Library releases are published as GitHub Releases.
 * Module releases are published as GitHub Packages.